leaningtech/labs/src/content/docs/cheerp/12-reference/40-browser-apis/index.md

 ## `cheerp/clientlib.h`

-Browser APIs are provided by `clientlib.h`, which can be included with:
+`clientlib.h` declares browser APIs and can be included with:

 ```cpp
 #include <cheerp/clientlib.h>